elkoz/I3D_Feature_Extraction_resnet/README.md

 ### Parameters
 <pre>
 --datasetpath:          folder of input videos (contains videos or subdirectories of videos)
 --outputpath:           folder of extracted features
 --frequency:            number of frames between adjacent snippets
 --batch_size:           batch size for snippets
 --tracking_folder:      path to the folder containing tracking files
 --tracking_suffix:      suffix of the tracking files
 --min_frames:           tracklets shorter than this number of frames will be omitted
 --pad:                  if true, the output features will be padded with the edge values to keep the length intact
 --video_w:              video width (it will be resized to this value before cropping to the bounding boxes)
 --video_h:              video height (it will be resized to this value before cropping to the bounding boxes)
 --save_metadata:        if true, min and max frame dictionaries will also be saved
 --i3d_suffix:           the suffix to add to the output files
+--subtract_background:  if true, the mean frame of the video is subtracted before the feature extraction
 </pre>

 ### Run